 - Full-fat milk had no association with chronic disease or mortality in any of these studies.

 - Full-fat dairy was also inversely associated with diabetes and heart disease in many of these studies.

 - Low-fat dairy had either no association or mixed data.

 - It appears that consumption of dairy fat is possibly health-protective.

-Personally, I would choose full-fat whole milk every single time.
+Personally, I would choose full-fat whole milk.

 Skim milk may be lower in calories, but it’s also lower in naturally-occurring fat-soluble vitamins.